Storyblok Raises $80M Series C - Read News

 In a conversion tracking tool, you can see how many customers are clicking your ads, interacting with your content, or performing whatever next action is required to help you achieve your omnichannel campaign goals.
 These insights help you identify loopholes in your strategy for future optimization.

-Section titled You’ve created your omnichannel marketing strategy.
-Now what?
 You’ve created your omnichannel marketing strategy.
 Now what?

 Your omnichannel marketing strategy is only as effective as its implementation process, so you need to get the latter right.
 Some tips to help you nail it: